mafflerbach/webrpc_mpv/README.md

 LICENSE - WTFPL

 TODO
-- change output to json only
-- Error handling
+- better error handling

 TODO for the client
-- implement
+- implement volume control for remote clients
-    - volume controle
+- prettier gui
-    - add to playlist

 TODO for the server
-- implement for client control
-    - volume
-    - play/resume
-    - add to playlist
-    - play source (source from url or fs)
-- frontend
+- fetching video information from tmdb
+- indexing videos on local